📞 24/7 Emergency Call Line: (385) 250-2863

 Scenario 2: Frozen Pipes in Pre-1990s Apartment Buildings

 Our Response: After shutting off the building’s main, we immediately extracted water from both affected units.
 Thermal imaging located the full extent of the ceiling saturation on the first floor.
 We removed the damaged ceiling and used specialized “injecti-dry” systems to force dry air into the wall cavities, salvaging most of the drywall.
+You can also review our case study on a sewage backup in a Layton apartment basement and our case study on a washing machine overflow in a Layton multi-unit building for additional examples of how we handle complex multi-family losses.

 Scenario 3: Ice Dams and Roof Leaks on Townhome Communities